 In fact, research has identified a significant link between IBD and mental health.
 According to Crohn’s & Colitis UK, people with Crohn’s or Colitis are twice as likely to experience mental health problems than those without the condition – and there are a few reasons why.

 Living with regular pain, fatigue, and unpredictable bowel movements can be distressing.
-Some people experience disrupted sleep, low mood, poor body image, and may fear leaving the house due to fear of having an accident.
+Some people experience disrupted sleep, low mood, poor body image, and may fear leaving the house due to worrying about having an accident.
 And, because many symptoms aren’t visible, people often feel inclined to play down how much the condition affects them.

 Plus, being diagnosed with Crohn’s disease can come as a shock – particularly if you’ve never struggled with gastrointestinal issues before.